Discography of Sibelius symphony cycles

 The Finnish composer Jean Sibelius (1865–1957) was one of the most important symphonists of the early twentieth century: his seven symphonies, written between 1899 and 1924, are the core of his oeuvre and stalwarts of the standard concert repertoire.
-Many of classical music's conductor–orchestra partnerships have recorded the complete set, colloquially known as the "Sibelius cycle".
+As such, many of classical music's conductor–orchestra partnerships have recorded the complete set, colloquially known as the "Sibelius cycle".
 Specifically, the standard cycle includes: